Operation Agreement: Background

+Course

 Prelude

 G1 and T1 patrols of the Long Range Desert Group (LRDG) with 50 men, 12 light trucks and five jeeps assaulted Barce airfield and the main barracks, destroying 16 aircraft and damaging seven more.
 In the attack on the barracks, the LRDG lost four men and two vehicles.
 Near Zaptié the LRDG force was intercepted by an Italian motorised company with all but two lorries damaged or destroyed.
 The lorries were loaded with the most seriously injured, while the others went on foot for 160 km.
 The Italians took seven New Zealanders and three Rhodesians prisoner, all injured.
 After a year, four of the New Zealanders were able to escape.

 Lieutenant Colonel David Stirling and a party of the Special Air Service, supported by S1 and S2 patrols of the LRDG, were to attempt a big raid on Benghazi but after running late, their presence was discovered after a clash at a roadblock as dawn broke.
 With the element of surprise lost and the protection of darkness receding, Stirling ordered a withdrawal.
 The attack on Jalo Oasis was carried out by the Sudan Defence Force and S1 and S2 patrols of the LRDG.
 The first attack on the night of 15/16 September, was easily repelled by the defenders, who were on the alert and had been reinforced.
 The attackers withdrew on 19 September as an Italian relief column approached the oasis.

 Main attack

-Operation Agreement involved an amphibious force of about 400 Royal Marines, 180 Argyll and Sutherland Highlanders (Captain Norman MacFie), 14 Platoon, Z Company, I Battalion, Royal Northumberland Fusiliers (Lieutenant Ernest Raymond), and army engineers, and Force B (Lt.
-Col. John Edward Haselden), about 150 SAS approaching from the desert.
+Operation Agreement involved an amphibious force of about 400 Royal Marines, 180 infantry from the Argyll and Sutherland Highlanders (Captain Norman MacFie), 14 Platoon, Z Company, 1 Battalion, Royal Northumberland Fusiliers (Lieutenant Ernest Raymond) and around 150 SAS (Lt.
+Col. John Edward Haselden) approaching from the desert.
 The amphibious force was split into Force A, supported by destroyers and intended to land the marines on the peninsula north of Tobruk, while Force C, composed of coastal units, was directed towards an inlet east of Tobruk harbour.
-Force B captured an Italian 152 mm coastal battery but this was quickly retaken by Italian marines from the San Marco Battalion.
-Haselden was killed in action.
+Force B captured an Italian 152 mm coastal battery but this was quickly retaken by Italian marines from the San Marco Battalion; Haselden was killed in action.
 Most of the shore batteries and positions remained in Axis hands.